Ukraine

 Problem statement

-In order to support implementation of activities, ITF has in June 2016 established its Temporary Representative Office in Ukraine.
+In order to support implementation of activities, ITF has in September 2023 re-established its Representative Office in Ukraine.

 What we do